 ETAP is a member of "The Shift".
 We are therefore registered in the SBTi (Science based targets initiative).
 This is a joint initiative of CDP (Carbon disclosure project), UNGC (The UN Global Compact), WRI (world resource Institute) and WWF (world wildlife fund).
 It is aimed at raising the climate ambitions of companies.
 To this end, they mobilise companies to set themselves targets for the reduction of greenhouse gas emissions.
 These targets must achieve a reduction in CO2 emissions that science tells us is necessary to limit global warming to a maximum of 1.5 °C.

-As ETAP, we are committed to doing more than the minimum required.
-We have therefore committed ourselves to reducing our CO2 footprint by 55% by 2025.
+At ETAP, we are committed to protecting the environment, preventing environmental pollution and to fulfilling other specific obligations relevant to our organisation.
+In addition, we aim to go over and above the minimum requirements.
+We have therefore pledged to reduce our carbon footprint by 55% by 2025.
 This is how we want to:

 - deal responsibly with materials, energy and water.